code-xie/pueo_trigger_standalone/README.md

 Use either external input (vector of 16 FTPairs, each with 512 time samples assumed, at 2.949Ghz), or closed loop signal generation provided.

-Example provided in main - should work standalone with make.
+Example provided in main - should work standalone with make (requires ROOT).